Where not to travel in 2018

 However new rules were introduced last year to help to keep the Ecuadorian province in pristine condition.

 They stated that before entering, visitors must show a valid return airline ticket, have a reservation at a hotel or a letter from a resident inviting them to stay and a special transit control card.
-However it's not yet clear when these new regulations will come into force.
+However, it's not yet clear when these new regulations will come into force.

 Peru's Islas Ballestas, off the Pacific coast near Pisco, make for a memorable trip, with thousands of seabirds, penguins, sea lions and seals across the islands.